KonnexionsGmbH/dcr/docs/developing_data_model.md

 Data storage is realised with the relational database management system [PostgreSQL](https://www.postgresql.org){:target="_blank"}.
 **DCR** uses the official Docker image as provided by the PostgreSQL Docker Community on DockerHub - [see here](https://hub.docker.com/_/postgres){:target="_blank"}.
-If required, a PostgreSQL container can be downloaded and created with the script `scripts/run_setup_postgresql`.
+If required, a PostgreSQL Docker image can be downloaded and a PostgreSQL Docker container can be created both with the script `scripts/run_setup_postgresql`.

 <div style="page-break-after: always;"></div>